niceguydave/VineThumb/README.md

 ## Requirements

+### PHP

 - PHP 5.3+
 - Write permissions on file system
 - .htaccess support (alternatively can be changed from using 'pretty URL' to basic URL parameters)

+### Django

+- Python 2
+- DjangoCMS 2.4

+This is my first Python script and it hasn't been thoroughly tested.
+Any optimisation tips and feedback are most welcome!

 ## Demo